MilkFish1010/MIDTERM-WEB-DESIGN/README.md

 # Epic Dummy Web Developer Portfolio

-This project is designed to be a web developer portfolio ujasiuygpg
+This project is designed to be a web developer portfolio.
+The person is called Dummy because it is just an example.
+I made the website fun so don't forget to smile ok? 😁

 ## Table of Contents
 - [Demo](#demo)